BertoGz/obj-property-selector/README.md

 # obj-property-selector
-A library that allows you to extract properties from objects using schema string.
+A library that allows you to extract properties from objects using schema strings.

 ### Usage
 Import the select function from this module.